How to Drive Safely, No Matter the Time of Day

 Part of the increase in dangers at night can be directly attributed to human factors such as impaired driving.
 From 9:00 pm until 6:00 am, 55 percent of all fatal accidents in the United States involve alcohol-impaired drivers.
 32 percent of all fatal accidents involve drivers under the influence, so there is a significant spike in impaired driving once the sun goes down.

 Another issue is just the lack of visibility at night.
 As good as modern headlight designs are, they’re still no replacement for a sunny day.
 Night driving has significant differences and challenges compared to driving during the day.
 Your vision will suffer, as you lose the color and contrast of daylight, and your depth perception and peripheral vision also become diminished.
+This is true even if you don’t have issues with night blindness.
+Even if you’re not distracted driving, it’s much easier to miss important things in the dark.

 But despite the challenges of night driving, you can still be safe.
 Here are our tips for driving after sunset:

 - Adjust the lighting inside your car by keeping your instrument panel illumination at a level that does not affect your vision.
 You shouldn’t have any other light inside your car, as it can cause glare on your windshield and reduce your night vision.
+If you’re depending on your cell phone for navigation, make sure to adjust its light as well.

 - Avoid glare by looking towards the right side of the road, watching the traffic lines rather than oncoming headlights.
 Adjust your rearview mirror to the nighttime setting.